PLOPdotJS/plopjs/README.md

 ```shell
 plop$ list
 ```
-plop *list* prints a list of plop templates that are saved and available on your local client.
-Once a new plop is installed using plop install it will be added to the list of plops.
+plop$ *list* prints a list of plopjs templates that are saved and available on your local client.
+Once a new plopjs is installed using plop$ *install* it will be added to the list of plopjs.

 ##plop$ delete
 ```shell
 plop$ delete
 ```
-plop *delete* will delete any plop that is saved on your local client.
+plop$ *delete* will delete any plopjs that is saved on your local client.

-####Please note that delete *WILL* delete the file so double check that you are using the correct plop name.
+####Please note that delete *WILL* delete the file so double check that you are using the correct plopjs name.

 ##plop$ exit
 ```shell
 plop$ exit
 ```
-plop *exit* will exit the repl and take you to node shell.
-Exit does have an alias that will also take you out of the plop repl.
+plop$ *exit* will exit the plop$ repl and take you to node shell.
+Exit does have an alias that will also take you out of the plop$ repl.

 ```shell
 plop$ k